krisyslab/MonashCyber-Project1/README.md

           "ping": "pong"
       }
   ```
 Now deploy the configurations for the 3 VM servers using YAML.
 Create a YAML playbook file that will be used for the configurations.
-Run `nano pentest.yml`
+Run `touch pentest.yml`

 ```yaml
 ---